apache/nuttx-apps/nshlib/README.txt

     01f0: 08 3a 0b 3b 0b 49 13 00 00 04 13 01 01 13 03 08 .:.;.I..........
     nsh>

+Built-In Commands
+^^^^^^^^^^^^^^^^^
+In addition to the commands that are part of NSH listed above, there can be additional, external "built-in" applications that can be added to NSH.
+These are separately excecuble programs but will appear much like the the commands that are a part of NSH.
+The primary difference is that help information about the built-in applications is not available from NSH.
+Most built-in applicRather, you will need to execute the application with the -h option to get help about using the built-in applications.

+There are several built-in appliations in the apps/ repository.
+No attempt is made here to enumerate all of them.
+But a few of the more common built- in applications are listed below.

+o ping [-c <count>] [-i <interval>] <ip-address>
+  ping6 [-c <count>] [-i <interval>] <ip-address>

+  Test the network communication with a remote peer.
+Example,

+    nsh> 10.0.0.1
+    PING 10.0.0.1 56 bytes of data
+    56 bytes from 10.0.0.1: icmp_seq=1 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=2 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=3 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=4 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=5 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=6 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=7 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=8 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=9 time=0 ms
+    56 bytes from 10.0.0.1: icmp_seq=10 time=0 ms
+    10 packets transmitted, 10 received, 0% packet loss, time 10190 ms
+    nsh>

+  ping6 differs from ping in that it uses IPv6 addressing.

 NSH Configuration Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^